datoptron/datoptron-website/_pages/services.md

               <div class="wrap"> <span class="title">LINKED DATA PUBLICATION </span><span class="num">03</span></div>
               <div class="text">
                 <p>
                   How can you unearth the knowledge underlying the data, identify hidden patterns, and discover what you are looking for?
-Datoptron's expertise in both relational and graph databases ensures that the right approach for storing and quering your data will be followed.
-From federated search and SPAQL endpoints to indexing strategies and search engine optimisation, we adopt the approach that best fits your application's queries.
+Datoptron's expertise in both relational and graph databases ensures that the appropriate approach for storing and quering your data will be followed.
+From federated search and SPARQL endpoints to indexing strategies and search engine optimisation, we adopt the approach that best fits your application's queries.
                 </p>
                 <!--<a href="{{ site.baseurl }}/stirdata">Learn More</a>-->
               </div>